 Fracture Liaison Service Database (FLS-DB) fair processing statement .
 2

 What information is included in this document? .
 2

 What is the Fracture Liaison Service Database (FLS-DB)? .
 3

 What is clinical audit? .
 3

 Why do we need to audit FLSs? .
 3

 Who runs the FLS-DB? .
 4

 What data is collected? .
 4

 How is your information processed? .
 4

 Keeping your information safe .
 5

-What to do if you don't want to be involved .
+National Data Opt Out .
 6

 Legal basis for collecting and processing your information .
 6

-Need to know more?
+Need to know more? .
 7